erenozer/Mini_FS/README.md

 # Automated Tests
 - Run `make check`
-- This executes commands in `tests/commands.txt`, compares the result to `tests/expected_output.txt`, as explained in the homework document.
+- This executes the commands in `tests/commands.txt`, creates an output.txt file and compares it to `tests/expected_output.txt`, as explained in the homework document.

 # Files Implemented
 - fs.h / fs.c - File system implementation